 I like to approach life with a "don't know" mind.
 I truly believe we have the capacity to choose who we are at any given moment and can start a new hobby, job, or career anytime we choose.
 Hence, I've dabbled in quite a few different studies, techniques, and modalities.
 For me, the link that connects them all is my fascination with the human experience, the space we occupy, and transformation.
-I tend to infuse equal parts structure and chaos into everything I create and always have the intention of providing a safe, loving, and inquisitive space for my students, clients, and collaborators to expand their awareness.
+I tend to infuse equal parts structure and creativity into everything I do and always have the intention of providing a safe, loving, and inquisitive space for my students, clients, and collaborators to expand their awareness with integrity.

 People often ask me where I'm from.
 The truth is, home is wherever I am.
 I was born in Baku, Azerbaijan, and immigrated to the United States with my family to seek refuge from the ongoing civil unrest in the former Soviet Union.
 At three years old, I discovered my love for movement in the form of Michael Jackson.
 The result of this discovery was the ferocious pursuit of all things artistic, spatial, and kinesthetic.